DAMEDIC/fhir-toolbox-go/README.md

 We are happy to accept contributions.
 Bugfixes are always welcomed.
-For more complex features we appreciate commitment to maintain the contributed sources.
+For more elaborate features we appreciate commitment to maintain the contributed code.